Aaditya-Nandeshwar/Kubernetes/README.md

 ## About

-This document briefly describe how to deploy and scale nodejs application on kubernetes, using horizontal pod autoscaler running on AWS cloud.
+This document briefly describes how to deploy and scale Nodejs application on Kubernetes, using horizontal pod autoscaler running on the AWS cloud.

 ## prerequisite

-1) Create a 2 EC2 linux intances on AWS with minimum configuration of 2 vCPU and 4GB of RAM and name them as Master and Node.
+1) Create 2 EC2 Linux instances on AWS with a minimum configuration of 2 vCPU and 4GB of RAM and name them as Master and Node.
-2) Create one AWS IAM user with neccessary permission, note down ACCESS_KEY and SECRET_KEY of IAM USER.
-This credentials we will use to login on AWS.
+2) Create one AWS IAM user with necessary permission, note down ACCESS_KEY, and SECRET_KEY of IAM USER.
+This credentials we will use to log in on AWS.

-3) Create one ECR repository with name nodejs-test on AWS.
+3) Create one ECR repository with the name Nodejs-test on AWS.

-4) Setup a kubernetes cluster on AWS using kubeadmin tool.
+4) Setup a Kubernetes cluster on AWS using the kubeadmin tool.
 Please refer the following link for reference: https://www.edureka.co/blog/install-kubernetes-on-ubuntu

    https://vitux.com/install-and-deploy-kubernetes-on-ubuntu/

-   Noete: You can also refer to the kubernetes official documention.
+   Note: You can also refer to the Kubernetes official documentation.

 ## Description

-1) Clone the above application from github on AWS Master EC2 instance using following command:
+1) Clone the above application from Github on AWS Master EC2 instance using the following command:

 git clone https://github.com/Aaditya7789/k8s-deployment.git

-2) Then siwtch to **k8s-deployment** directory.
-Here you will see all files and folder related to your deployment.
+2) Then switch to **k8s-deployment** directory.
+Here you will see all files and folders related to your deployment.

-3) For deploying any application on the k8s you need a docker image which stored in a any private or public docker registry like  Dockerhub, AWS ECR (Elasctic container registry) or gcr (Google container registry).
+3) For deploying an application on the k8s you need a docker image stored in any private or public docker registries like  Dockerhub, AWS ECR (Elastic container registry), or GCR (Google container registry).

-4) As mentioned above you need Docker image to deploy your application.
+4) As mentioned above you need a Docker image to deploy your application.
 This we can get by building an image from Dockerfile stored in **nodejs-app** directory.

-5) Before building the docker image we need to login into AWS from our terminal using aws-cli.
-Download the aws-cli on your terminal using following link:
+5) Before building the docker image we need to login to AWS from our terminal using aws-cli.
+Download the aws-cli on your terminal using the following link:

    https://aws.amazon.com/cli/

-6) For login use the same AWS ACCESS_KEY & SECRET_KEY generated at the time of user creation.
+6) For login use, the same AWS ACCESS_KEY & SECRET_KEY generated at the time of user creation.

-7) Once you logged in build the docker image and push it to AWS ECR private registry using following commands:
+7) Once you logged in to build the docker image and push it to AWS ECR private registry using following commands:

 Retrieve an authentication token and authenticate your Docker client to your registry.
 Use the AWS CLI: